 This website and its language resources are intended as tools for Anishinaabemowin accessibility, and by no means are a replacement for our speakers and elders.
 You should always consult with your area's speakers and elders to ensure proper representation of your specific dialect.
-The language in this project is that of the Southern Ojibwe dialect used in the Mille Lacs community.

 The Great Lakes Indian Fish & Wildlife Commission (GLIFWC) is an agency of 11 Ojibwe tribes from Michigan, Wisconsin and Minnesota, all signatories to treaties retaining off-reservation treaty rights.

 Nenda-gikendamang ningo-biboonagak (We Seek to Learn Throughout the Year) is directed toward language acquisition and preservation for the 11 member tribes of the Great Lakes Indian Fish & Wildlife Commission.